Blueberry Buttermilk Pancakes

 - Nondairy butter and maple syrup, for serving

-bowl, whisk together the egg replacer and warm water until foamy.
-Add to the
+In another small bowl, whisk together the egg replacer and warm water until foamy.
+Add to the buttermilk mixture.

 Serve immediately with butter and maple syrup.